3dcitydb/3dcitydb-docs/source/wfs/installation.rst

 | If your servlet container is correctly set up and configured, simply
   deploy the WAR file to install the WFS web service.
 Again, the way to deploy a WAR file varies for different servlet containers.
-For Apache Tomcat servers, copy the WAR file into the webapps folder, which, per default, is in the installation directory of the Apache Tomcat server.
+For Apache Tomcat servers, copy the WAR file into the ``webapps`` folder, which, by default, is in the installation directory of the Apache Tomcat server.
   This will automatically deploy the application.
 Alternatively, use the web-based Tomcat *manager application* to deploy WAR files on the